phetsims/phet-info/doc/strings-i18n-and-yaml.md

 3. A multiline block scalar needs to start with a space so that the fluent syntax is valid.
 4. simMetadata can be provided via a `__simMetadata` key, see convertStringsYamlToJson.ts
 5. Note that some YAML values parse as non-string primitives, such as `true`, `false`, `yes`, `no`, and `null`.
 To ensure that these values are treated as strings, they should be quoted.
 For example:
    ```yaml
    myBooleanString: "true"
    myNullString: "null"
    ```

+# References

+1. Please refer to membrane-transport-strings_en.yaml for an example of a YAML file.